 Trong: Now, we all know that campus recruiting does not stop at going to a career fair, putting up your nice booth, collecting some resumes, and going home.
 Let’s first talk a bit about the follow-up process post-career fair.

 Alina: You are absolutely right, and going to the career fair is only a piece of a strategic campus recruiting program.
 You have a good career fair checklist, but that won’t be enough.
 The career fair helps you build your employer brand, but it has to be part of a larger strategy of your on or off-campus involvement.
 Students want to know that you are committed to their university and have been or will be there throughout the semester.
-The career fair provides a great way for you to connect with students and start building your pipeline of candidates.
+The career fair provides an excellent way for you to connect with students and start building your pipeline of candidates.
 That’s why the follow-up and engagement is extremely important.
 Students want to hear from you immediately following the career fair.
-In the past it was always a hard thing to do as managers collected the resumes, came back to their day jobs, and tucked the resumes away neatly until they had the time to review them and decide on who to follow up with - And by then it was too late!
-Technology has changed all that, and with the use of CRM solutions like Rakuna, everything is collected from candidates in real-time at the event making the follow-up just as easy.
+In the past, it was always a hard thing to do as managers collected the resumes, came back to their day jobs, and tucked the resumes away neatly until they had the time to review them and decide on who to follow up with – And by then it was too late!
+Technology has changed all that, and with the use of CRM solutions like Rakuna, everything is collected from candidates in real-time at the event, making the follow-up just as easy.
 Staying connected with candidates has never been easier and has really helped to create a more meaningful communication loop between students and employers.

 Trong: Building your brand does not happen overnight; it’s a slow and steady process.
 So what can employers do to strengthen the presence of their brand on campus?
 What are some of the efficient ways to engage with students beyond career fairs?

 Alina: Start with talking with the alumni from the school at your organization.
 Find out what clubs/organizations/professors you should be talking to.
 Every university is different, and furthermore, every college at a university is different as it relates to campus recruiting.
-Some schools follow a decentralized model, some have centralized career centers.
+Some schools follow a decentralized model, and some have centralized career centers.
 Some clubs are active at certain schools while they may be dead at other schools.
 These are all important things to understand before devising an on-campus strategy

-Trong: Can you speak in detail about how different types of employers can leverage traditional on-campus activities like info sessions, on-campus interviews, student organizations’ engagement, faculty engagement, classroom presentations versus less-traditional activities like holding a case competition, hackathon, or hosting a volunteer event, etc.?
+Trong: Can you speak in detail about how different types of employers can leverage traditional on-campus activities like info sessions, on-campus interviews, student organizations’ engagement, faculty engagement, and classroom presentations versus less-traditional activities like holding a case competition, hackathon, or hosting a volunteer event, etc.?

 Alina: All great events and should be part of a cohesive campus recruiting strategy.
 Each event should build on the other.
-For example, if you are on campus for a career fair followed by interviews, you should look to engage with faculty and/or student group organizations during the visit to help you build your brand on campus to a wider audience.As for less traditiional activities they are actually becoming more popular on campus as companies are looking for more creative ways to engage with students than just to be there for an info session.
+For example, if you are on campus for a career fair followed by interviews, you should look to engage with faculty and/or student group organizations during the visit to help you build your brand on campus to a wider audience.As for less traditional activities, they are actually becoming more popular on campus as companies are looking for more creative ways to engage with students than just being there for an info session.
 These types of events (hackathons, case competitions) actually allow employers to see the students in action, which is a great way to assess talent prior to the interviews.
 If companies don’t have the budget to be on campus, a great way to still have access to students is to partner with a professor for a case study that is relevant to what they are doing in the classroom.

 Trong: How different is the employer branding strategy for a Fortune 500 company with a large budget for campus recruiting versus a mid-size or small business or startup with a one-man campus recruiting department?

 Alina: Very Different.
 And that’s actually one of the reasons why BYLT Consulting was created.
 Fortune 500 companies invest a ton of money and resources in staying in front of students to make sure they are recognized as the employer of choice.
 Small companies didn’t always have that same luxury.
 Until now.
-For small to mid-sized companies it's not about having large budgets it's about knowing how to sell their story to students on campus and creating meaningful events that will attract students who really want to be there.
-The dynamic of what students are looking for in employers is changing and small to mid sized companies can benefit from that greatly if they get their campus recruiting strategy right and invest in the right resources to help them get there.
+For small to mid-sized companies, it’s not about having large budgets it’s about knowing how to sell their story to students on campus and creating meaningful events that will attract students who really want to be there.
+The dynamic of what students are looking for in employers is changing and small to mid-sized companies can benefit from that greatly if they get their campus recruiting strategy right and invest in the right resources to help them get there.

 Trong: Now, at this time of the year, the career fair season has almost passed.
 What are some activities that campus recruiters should start to effectively engage with students?